isinghrana/fabric-samples-healthcare/analytics-bi-directlake-starschema/Readme.md

 **Copilot Update**

-A video walk through of how to use Fabric Copilot to generate a Notebook equivalent to the one provided in Step 6 above can be found here (TODO: Video Link).
+A video walk through of how to use Fabric Copilot to generate a Notebook equivalent to the one provided in Step 6 above can be found at [this link](https://www.youtube.com/watch?v=__2KX9XXg4g).

 The prompts used in the video are shared in [Copilot-Prompts-LoadCMSMedicarePartD-DAta.txt](./Copilot-Prompts-LoadCMSMedicarePartD-Data.txt) file.
 Please do note that you might not have access to the Copilot features as they are in Preview and in process of being rolled out.